PrestaShop/QANightlyResults/README.md

 The files in the Google Cloud Storage might be huge, so be sure your server is properly configured to handle large files (~ 10Mio).

-Files will be taken from https://storage.googleapis.com/prestashop-core-nightly/reports/ (unless specified otherwise in the config section at the top of the controller).
+Files will be taken from https://storage.googleapis.com/prestashop-core-nightly/reports/ (unless specified otherwise in the environment variable `QANB_GCPURL`).

 ## Containers